Updated: January 5, 2022

 Why it’s Important to Wash 4C Natural Hair Properly

-No matter how careful you are with your hair, washday is often when you do most of the damage to your natural hair!
+No matter how careful you are, washday is often when you do most of the damage to your natural hair!
 Fortunately, you can prevent all of this!

 - Prevents knots and tangles, reducing the number of trims you need and improving length retention.